Wombats RC

-Wombats RC is an Austrian rugby club in Wiener Neustadt.
+Wombats RC is an Austrian rugby union club in Wiener Neustadt.

 History

 The club was founded in 2003 in the nearby town of Bad Fischau-Brunn by current president, Australian Colin McLachlan.
 A group of players gathered in the Flying Kangaroo pub and set about forming a club.

 From 2007 up to 2010, they teamed up with RC Krems and played as the Niederösterreich XV.